ADEOLA440/LITA_DATA-_ANALYSIS_PROJECT/README.md

 - Handling missing variables
 - Data Cleaning and Formatting

-### Exploratory Data Analysis
+#### Exploratory Data Analysis For Sales Data ON SQL
-EDA involved the exploratory of the Data to answer some questions about the data such as;
+the exploratory of the Data to answer some questions about the data such as;
-#### For Sales Data
 1. Retrieve the total sales for each product category.
 2. Find the number of sales transactions in each region.
 3. Find the highest-selling product by total sales value.